ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 As soon as we are given an unsigned value we check that it isn't too large and then cast it to signed.
 As soon as we need to supply an unsigned value somewhere we check that the signed value we have isn't negative and then cast it to unsigned [(31)](https://critical.eschertech.com/2010/04/07/danger-unsigned-types-used-here/).

-A counter-point is that if a function is so large that it becomes difficult to track which variables are signed and which are unsigned then the function should be split anyways.
+A counter-point is that if a function is so large that it becomes difficult to track which variables are signed and which are unsigned then the function should be split anyways (`citation needed`).
 Trying to force everything to the same signedness is a false sense of security.

 A counter-point to that is that as programmers we absolutely do not want to discard whatever we currently have in our own working memory, for example while debugging, to start analyzing the impacts of possible implicit conversions, sign extensions, and wrapping behavior.
 We want code to do what it looks like the code is doing.
 We cannot memorize an ever-growing number of tricks and idioms to make loops using unsigned counters work correctly in all edge and corner cases.

-One reason for why mixing signed and unsigned integers in C++ is because of unfortunate implicit conversion rules [(46)](https://stackoverflow.com/a/18248537).
-Consider
-- `unsigned - unsigned` which produces an unsigned result, and
-- `signed + unsigned` which also produces an unsigned result (except if the signed integer type has higher range than the unsigned type).

-If we take "unsigned" to mean "cannot be negative", i.e. "is positive", we can write `positive - positive is positive` and `signed + unsigned is unsigned`.
-Both of these are logically false.
-Subtracting two positive values can produce a negative value, and adding a positive value to a negative value may result in another negative value.
+### CONTINUE HERE

 Example error case:
 ```cpp